Strongylopus merumontanus

 Strongylopus merumontanus is a species of frog in the family Pyxicephalidae.
-It is found on Mount Meru in Tanzania, and according to some sources, the Nyika Plateau and Shire Highlands of Malawi.
-Common name Mt.
+It is found on Mount Meru of Meru District of Arusha Regionn in Tanzania, and according to some sources, also in the Nyika Plateau and Shire Highlands of Malawi.
+The common name Mt.
 Meru stream frog has been coined for it.

 On Mount Meru, it occurs at elevations of 1000–3000 m above sea level.
-It is associated with streams in both upper montane forest and afro-alpine heath land However, juveniles may venture in the forest, far from streams.
+It is associated with streams in both upper montane forest and afro-alpine heathland; however, juveniles may venture into the forest, far from streams.
 It is locally abundant on Mount Meru where its range is protected by the Arusha National Park.